Perioral Dermatitis – What Is It and How Can Your Skin Care Help to Cure It?

 This page was updated on Sat, Feb 08, 2020

 Perioral dermatitis is a rash on the facial skin that usually happens around the mouth and lips, as the name implies.
 However, it can also occur around the nose or eyelids so the “oral” term is not entirely accurate.
 When it occurs around the eyes, we call it "periocular perioral dermatitis."
 You have to love the terminology work-around!
 The important point is that, regardless of which facial “orifice” the dermatitis starts with, the characteristics of, and experience you have with, the rash will be similar.

 Perioral dermatitis looks like a combination of a dermatitis and acne pustules or even small acne-like blisters.

 The dermatitis is usually bright red and the pimples may sting.
-Some sources say there is no itching, but that is not my experience.
-I, and my patients, have experienced itching with perioral dermatitis – Yes, I have had it several times.
+Some sources say there is no itching, but that is not my experience or the experience of the many patients that I have treated with this skin problem.
+We have experienced itching with this vexing skin problem – yes, I have had it several times.

 The skin rash is usually grouped together and gradually increases to involve more skin.
 It often starts at the angles of the lips, opening of the nose or corners of the eyes.
 It eventually spreads out from there.

 If not diagnosed and treated early, perioral dermatitis can become “granulomatous,” meaning the red bumps get really deep and stubborn.
 This form is at higher risk for scarring or leaving lasting marks on the skin.